hubtru/SalesTrendsAnalyzer/Final code/training-v-.md

 - Results
 - Contributing
 ## Introduction
 The given code is a machine learning model for time series forecasting using various techniques such as Fast Fourier Transform, normalization, data windowing, and splitting.
 It also includes the creation of TensorFlow datasets and the implementation of different models such as single-step models, multi-output models, multi-step models, and autoregressive models.
 The performance of each model is evaluated and compared to the baseline model.
 The code is written in Python and uses TensorFlow and other libraries for data processing and modeling.
+By using vertical training, the model can provide more targeted and accurate forecasts for a single product, which can be useful for businesses that want to understand the performance of a specific product and make data-driven decisions.

 - Loading the data: This involves importing the necessary libraries and loading the dataset that will be used for analysis and prediction.